abulka/gui-showdown/research/musings.md

 This is more in line with the intent of the ECS.
 My previous interpretation in `main_ecs_v2.js` was backwards and uncomfortable - even though it worked.

+Declare entities - this is like the model, but without data - we attach that later, as 'components'

 ## how to distinguish re who the data is from?

 Ans: Check entity.name

-## how to do a combo display that relies on TWO model entities - here we get only one at a time.
+# how to do a combo display that relies on TWO model entities - here we get only one at a time.

-Ans. buffer intermediate results:
+## Ans. buffer intermediate results:

 ```javascript
   let welcome_user_render = {welcome, firstname, surname}  // create an empty object to buffer